 Jacob’s Pillow’s year-round premiere dance center for research and development

-The Pillow Lab is a residency program that offers the opportunity to work in the Pillow’s retreat-like atmosphere and state-of-the-art studio spaces, including the brand-new Perles Family Studio.
-Programming for the Pillow Lab reflects feedback gathered from a diverse group of 36 choreographers living and working in the U.S. This field-wide scan examined existing and developing choreographic residency programs at peer institutions to inform how the Pillow Lab fits within the overall national dance ecology with a distinctive mission, vision, goal, and approach.
+Created in 2017, the Pillow Lab reimagined a residency program that has existed in various forms since the Pillow’s inception in the early 1930s.
+Built from a field-wide scan which included interviews with a diverse group of 36 U.S.-based choreographers and examined existing choreographic residency programs at peer institutions, the Pillow Lab fits into the overall national and international dance ecology with a distinctive mission, vision, set of values, and approach.

 Go inside the Pillow Lab with Jacob’s Pillow Dance Award-winner John Heginbotham and acclaimed illustrator Maira Kalman: